Tuesday 22 January, 2013. The Green Piece Column.

 If the thought of two wheels still doesn’t appeal then there are four-wheeled quadricycles, like the Renault Twizy, G-Wiz and Tazzari to consider.
 While as quadricycles, they aren’t expected to meet the same safety standards as cars, they offer most road-stability and are more sheltered than a two wheel option.

-The use of lighter materials including aluminium, carbon composites and someday, who knows, maybe super-material graphene, will help our cars shift the weight with becoming flimsy (read more about graphene here).
+The use of lighter materials including aluminium, carbon composites and someday, who knows, maybe super-material graphene, will help our cars shift the weight without becoming flimsy.

-Concept models such as the hydrogen-fuelled Riversimple quadricycle (pictured, left) made from carbon fibre already show the kind of steps forward in design we can make (more info on that here).
+Concept models such as the hydrogen-fuelled Riversimple quadricycle, made from carbon fibre already show the kind of steps forward in design we can make.